The Theory of Money, Part 23

 Societal Diversification

 If the society wouldn’t have been so dependent on a good crop every year to continue to make payments on their loans and keep up the house of cards, they could have weathered this much better.
 What if half of the new wealth coming into this society was from the farmer, but the other half was from exporting a product to other societies?
-Then maybe there would have been a lower default rate and the banks wouldn’t have been on the verge of collapse.
+Then a lower percentage of individuals in society would have lost all or part of their annual income when the crop was ruined, and that would have translated into a lower default rate, so the banks probably wouldn’t have been on the verge of collapse.

-Diversification is important for a society just as it is for an individual to help weather unforeseeable challenges.
+Income diversification is important for a society to help it weather unforeseeable drops in income streams.

 These two factors–societal leverage and societal diversification–can help anyone evaluate the risk of a society to default.
-If they’re highly diversified and not highly leveraged in any of the three ways, it will be a solid society to invest in.
+If a society is highly diversified and not highly leveraged in any of the three ways, it will be an economically solid society, and investments in that society would have a particularly favorable risk-return profile.

 Speculation